-Brown water coming out of your shower, or any other plumbing fixture in your house, will probably cause alarm.
-While the water looks disgusting, the cause of the brown water may be simple to correct and restore the clear water in your house.
-The brown water poses no threat to your health.
+Brown water coming out of your shower or any other plumbing fixture in your house will probably cause alarm.
+While the water looks disgusting, the cause of the brown water may be simple to correct, thereby restoring clear water in your house.
+Brown water poses no threat to your health.

-Drinking or using the brown water for cooking does not pose any health risks, according to the Illinois Department of Health.
-In fact, iron is essential for your survival since it facilitates the transportation of oxygen in your blood stream.
-The increased amount of iron in the water will stain clothing, so washing your clothes before the water clears up can lead to more problems.
-The iron will also stain toilets, bathtubs and showers, meaning cutting your shower short may save you some scrubbing later.
+An increased amount of iron in your water may also stain clothing, so washing your clothes before the water clears up can lead to more problems.
+Iron will also stain toilets, bathtubs and showers, meaning that cutting your shower short may save you some scrubbing later.

 Clearing the Water

-Running the cold water in your house for 20 minutes or more will clear out the rust if the source is your pipes or well.
-If the city's water pipes are causing the increase in iron, you will need to have the city turn on a nearby fire hydrant to flush the increased iron from the system.
-If flushing the system in your house does not work and the city's pipes are not the source, you will need to install a filter or water softener in your house's plumbing to get rid of the extra iron.
+Running the cold water in your house for 20 minutes or more will clear out rust if the source is your pipes or well.
+If a nearby hydrant is being flushed, you may observe that your water is brown or reddish in color.
+This is because hydrant flushing can disturb iron sediments in the local water pipes.
+In this case, as well, you can simply run the water to clear your lines.
+If flushing the system in your house does not work and the city's pipes are not the source, you will need to install a filter or water softener in your plumbing system to get rid of the extra iron.

 Steven Symes has been writing for six years.
 His articles have appeared on a number of websites, including some regular columns.
 Symes has been writing professionally since 2005.
 He currently holds a Bachelor of Arts in English from Brigham Young University and is partway through an Master of Arts in English at Weber State University.